Green River, Wyoming: Government

 Green River's government consists of a six-member city council, each of whom are elected from one of three wards.
 Each ward elects two members.
 The mayor is elected in a citywide vote.
 The city council was criticized in 2007 for its handling of a smoking ban, which caused several residents to question the council's motives.

 The Mayor of Green River is Pete Rust, who was elected in November 2014.

+Animal welfare

+Green River is one of the last cities in the United States that still uses a gas chamber for euthanizing animals at its municipal shelter.
+The practice, widely condemned by animal rights groups, has faced protests from citizens and activists.
+Despite offers to fund a transition to humane euthanasia methods, city officials have refused to discontinue gas chamber use.

 Education

 Public education in the City of Green River is provided by Sweetwater County School District #2.
 Schools serving the city include: Harrison Elementary, Truman Elementary, Washington Elementary, Monroe Intermediate School, Lincoln Middle School, and Green River High School.
 There is also one alternative high school campus - Expedition Academy.

 Western Wyoming Community College is located in nearby Rock Springs and maintains an extension center in Green River.

 Green River has a public library, a branch of the Sweetwater County Library System.